Chairman, and CEO, out at cosmetics maker Coty

-NEW YORK (AP) — The top executive at the New York cosmetics maker Coty is leaving less than a week revealing that significant supply chain problems sapped revenue during the first quarter, and its chairman has been replaced as well.
+NEW YORK (AP) — The top executive at the New York cosmetics maker Coty is leaving less than a week after revealing that significant supply chain problems sapped revenue during the first quarter.

 The company said Monday that CEO Camillo Pane, who led the company for two years, resigned for family reasons.